jordan95v/pymangadex/README.md

 <h1>pymanga</h1>

-pymanga is a command-line tool to download manga from mangadex.
+pymanga is a command-line tool to download manga from mangadex.<br>
+It download manga in the form of a `.cbz` file, which is a comic book archive file.<br>
+This is usefull if you got a e-reader or a tablet and you want to read manga on it.

 # Installation